jan-tomek/python-fakturoid/README.md

 ## Installation

-Install from PyPI uses v2 - for v3 use pip and overwrite files in site-packages/fakturoid with v3 files from github
+Install from PyPI uses v2 - for v3 use pip and <b>overwrite files in site-packages/fakturoid with v3 files from github</b>

     pip install fakturoid